Channing-Zeng/Reporting_Suite/source/variants/variant_filtering.md

 ## Mutation prioritization in [AZ post-processing pipeline](https://github.com/AstraZeneca-NGS/Reporting_Suite) for BCBio-nextgen

 ### Variant calling
+Variant calling is performed by [VarDict](https://github.com/AstraZeneca-NGS/VarDict) ([Lai Z, 2016](http://www.ncbi.nlm.nih.gov/pubmed/27060149)) that calls SNV, MNV, indels, complex and structural variants, and differences in somatic and LOH variants when processed in paired mode.

+##### Allele frequency threshold
-Variant calling is performed by [VarDict](https://github.com/AstraZeneca-NGS/VarDict) ([Lai Z, 2016](http://www.ncbi.nlm.nih.gov/pubmed/27060149)) in BCBio-nextgen, using the allele frequency threshold of 1% for exomes, hybrid capture, and whole genome sequencing, or .1% for targeted deep sequencing.
-Samples analysed either in paired (tumor vs. normal) or single sample mode.
+The allele frequency threshold defaults to 1% for exomes, hybrid capture, and whole genome sequencing, and .1% for deep sequencing.

+##### Target regions
+In exomes, The variant are called in a special target called AZ exome, that combines all Ensembl CDS regions, UTR, plus regions from commonly used panels, padded by 50pb.
+Also, BCBio-nextgen doesn't call variants in complicated regions like centromers.

 ### Annotation
-Variants are annotated using [SnpEff](http://snpeff.sourceforge.net/) tool that predicts effect of variants on proteins with the reference to the RefSeq gene model.
+Variants are annotated using [SnpEff](http://snpeff.sourceforge.net/) tool that predicts effect of variants on proteins according to RefSeq gene model.
 It considered canonical (longest) transcripts only, except for the following genes:
 ```
 FANCL   NM_018062.3
 MET     NM_000245.2